git4keerthip/KnowledgeBank/InterviewsCollectionsJuly.md

 - Name of .class file for a Inner class :- outerName$InnerName.class
 - what is a bean factory and Application context  in spring
 - Spring JDBC template and JPA difference
-- AWS platform as service examples - Lambda
+- AWS platform as service examples - EBS
-- AWS Load balancer types
+- AWS Load balancer types - Application Load balancer , Network Load Balancer
-- What is AWS autoscaling
+- What is AWS autoscaling - Scale in and Scale Out Instances according to network traffic.
-- What type of website can we host in AWS s3
+- What type of website can we host in AWS s3 - Static website
-- types of AWS EC2 instances -
+- types of AWS EC2 instances - General purpose , Memory optimized , compute optimized , Accelerated computing .
 - Spring profiling
 - Transient , volatile , Functional Interface
 - Example of Java8 Functional Interface :- Consumer, Supplier,Predicate.